LeeDoYup/LeeDoYup/README.md

 ## Hello 😄
 I am Doyup Lee.
-Now, I am a research intern at Kakao Brain, South Korea.
+Now, I am an AI researcher at Kakao Brain, South Korea.
-I'm also a Ph.D candidate at POSTECH, South Korea.
 I definetly believe that machine learning can make human life much happier.
 Of course, I love to learn a new technology.